-This telecommunication tower is adjacent to the south of Paper Mill subdivision, and was constructed prior to the subdivision.
-Sales in this subdivision were analyzed in two groups; one group of sales was in close proximity to the tower and a second group of sales was not close to the tower.
+This telecommunication tower is adjacent to the east of Vineyard Place subdivision, and was constructed prior to the subdivision.
 A tax plat map is presented in the following exhibit with the tower highlighted green.
-The sales selected for our analysis in close proximity to the tower are highlighted blue.
-The sales selected that are not in close proximity to the tower, and that do not have a clear view of the tower are highlighted yellow.
+The home sales selected for our analysis in close proximity to the tower are highlighted in blue.
+The home sales selected that are not in close proximity to the tower, and do not have a clear view of the tower are highlighted in yellow.

-Historic sales nearest to the telecommunication tower exhibit sale prices similar to that of other sales within the subdivision.
+Historic home sales nearest to the telecommunication tower exhibit sale prices similar to that of other homes within the subdivision.
 Sales are profiled in the following exhibit.